SchmidtDSE/jotr_2025_fire_eda/README.md

 - `Cmd + Shift + P -> Quarto: Render Document`, with the desired `.qmd` file open.

+Or, more simply, from a terminal:

+- `$ quarto render`

 ---

 ## 📂 Repository Structure